consistent-milk12/docs-md/generated_docs/regex_automata/hybrid/id/index.md

 - <span id="lazystateid-new"></span>`fn new(id: usize) -> Result<LazyStateID, LazyStateIDError>` — [`LazyStateID`](#lazystateid), [`LazyStateIDError`](#lazystateiderror)

+  Create a new lazy state ID.

+  If the given identifier exceeds `LazyStateID::MAX`, then this returns

+  an error.

 - <span id="lazystateid-new-unchecked"></span>`const fn new_unchecked(id: usize) -> LazyStateID` — [`LazyStateID`](#lazystateid)

+  Create a new lazy state ID without checking whether the given value

+  exceeds `LazyStateID::MAX`.

+  While this is unchecked, providing an incorrect value must never

+  sacrifice memory safety.

 - <span id="lazystateid-as-usize-untagged"></span>`fn as_usize_untagged(&self) -> usize`

+  Return this lazy state ID as an untagged `usize`.

+  If this lazy state ID is tagged, then the usize returned is the state

+  ID without the tag.
+If the ID was not tagged, then the usize returned

+  is equivalent to the state ID.

 - <span id="lazystateid-as-usize-unchecked"></span>`const fn as_usize_unchecked(&self) -> usize`

+  Return this lazy state ID as its raw internal `usize` value, which may

+  be tagged (and thus greater than LazyStateID::MAX).

 - <span id="lazystateid-to-unknown"></span>`const fn to_unknown(&self) -> LazyStateID` — [`LazyStateID`](#lazystateid)